EMI-Group/tensorneat/README.md

-# NEATax: Tensorized NEAT implementation in JAX
+# TensorNEAT: Tensorized NEAT implementation in JAX

 TensorNEAT is a powerful tool that utilizes JAX to implement the NEAT (NeuroEvolution of Augmenting Topologies) algorithm.
 It provides support for parallel execution of tasks such as network forward computation, mutation,